[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 Email marketing is very effective if you are trying to reach new customers, engage with current customers, grow your brand, and boost your revenues.
 As of early 2021, every day, 306 over 293 billion emails were being sent out.
 This number is likely to grow to over 347 billion by the end of 2023.
 Clearly, email is not going anywhere.
 Moreover, at least 80% of professionals believe that email marketing drives customer acquisition and retention.
 And 60% of consumers say they have made a purchase as the result of a marketing email, compared to just 12.5% who say they will consider using the ‘buy’ button on social media.

 However, sending emails manually takes a lot of time and effort, and is not sustainable in the long term.
-But with email automation, you just have to set up a campaign once, and it will then run by itself with very little or no additional effort from your side.
+But with email automation workflows, you just have to set up a campaign once, and it will then run by itself with very little or no additional effort from your side.

 ii.
 Automate different types of emails

-Like the respondents of a 2018 GetResponse survey, you can take full advantage of email automation to send all kinds of emails including:
+Like the respondents of a 2018 GetResponse survey, you can take full advantage of automated email campaigns to send all kinds of emails including:

 - Multi-step welcome emails for new contacts